 In early 2020, as the protocol was being developed, there were no approved treatments for COVID-19.
-The aim of the trial is to provide reliable evidence on the efficacy of candidate therapies (including re-purposed and novel drugs) for suspected or confirmed COVID-19 infection on major outcomes in hospitalised adult patients receiving standard care.
+The aim of the trial was to provide reliable evidence on the efficacy of candidate therapies (including re-purposed and novel drugs) for suspected or confirmed COVID-19 infection on major outcomes in hospitalised adult patients receiving standard care.

 In late 2021, the protocol was extended to include evaluation of potential treatments for influenza occurring in isolation or in combination with COVID-19 (protocol version 19 onwards) and this was approved by MHRA and the ethics committee.
-However, the Medical Research Council and National Institute for Health and Care Research instructed the Co-lead Investigators that the current grants for RECOVERY could not be used to support the enrolment of participants to the influenza treatment comparisons.
-Consequently, at the time of finalising the current version of the SAP (version 4.0), enrolment remains restricted to the evaluation of treatments for COVID-19.
-Aspects of this SAP that are specific to influenza will be reviewed and may be revised if/when enrolment to these comparisons opens (and prior to any unblinded analyses of those comparisons).
+However, at the request of the RECOVERY funder, introduction of the influenza comparisons was delayed.
+These opened at a small number of sites in early 2023, and more widely during winter 2023/24.
+The CAP comparison was approved in November 2023 and introduced in January 2024.
+At the time of finalising the current version of the SAP (version 5.0), the enrolment of patients with COVID-19 has closed (on 31 March 2024) but the trial remains open to patients with either pneumonia due to influenza or CAP